Prevention-Themed PSHE Workshops

 How to seek help and support if involved in or affected by crime

-The facilitators use a variety of teaching methods to keep participants engaged, including multimedia presentations, case studies, quizzes, and group projects.
-The goal is to make the information clear and relatable.
+Facilitators use a variety of teaching methods to keep participants engaged, including multimedia presentations, case studies, quizzes, and group projects - designed to make the information clear and relatable.

 In areas like London and West Sussex, where diverse communities face different challenges, workshops are adapted to reflect local issues.
-For instance, in urban areas, there might be a focus on gang-related crime and knife crime prevention.
-And in more rural or suburban settings, address issues like drug misuse or online safety.
+For instance, in urban areas, there might be a focus on gang-related crime and knife crime prevention, while in more rural or suburban settings, addressing issues like drug misuse or online safety.

 Schools and community organisations often partner with specialist providers like Pathways Education Project CIC to deliver these workshops.
-Collaborations which ensure that the content is accurate, up-to-date, and aligned with national curriculum standards.
+These collaborations ensure that content is accurate, up-to-date, and aligned with national curriculum standards.

 What Are the Consequences of Crime?

 Understanding the consequences of crime is a crucial part of any educational workshop.
-It helps young people see beyond the immediate thrill or peer pressure and consider the long-term effects of their actions.
+This helps young people see beyond the immediate thrill or peer pressure and consider the long-term effects of their actions.

 The consequences of crime can be divided into several categories: